khalilfarouqi/OrderWise/README.md

 2. Integrate the backend with your frontend or API client.
 3. Start managing orders, tracking deliveries, and analyzing performance through API calls.

-### Email Notifications
+### Email and SMS Notifications

 The system can send email notifications for various user-related actions such as order confirmations.
 Ensure you have configured the email settings in the `application.properties` file.
+Additionally, the system can send SMS notifications using the Infobip API.
+Ensure you have configured the Infobip settings in the `application.properties` file.

 ## License